Rehabah/Inflation-Rate-Forecasting/README.md

 # Inflation-Rate-Forecasting
-To forecasting inflation rate using Arima and Lasso regresion models.
+To forecasting inflation rate using Arima , Lasso regresion models and LSTM (Long Short-ter Memory)